Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Acknowledgements

 \section{Acknowledgements}

 RG was supported by the National Science Foundation under Award Number IIA-1355406.
+SH and JS was supported by the US Department of Energy under Award Number DOE-DESC0011114.
 SB was supported by a McWilliams Fellowship from Carnegie Mellon University and by NASA through Einstein Postdoctoral Fellowship Award Number PF5-160133.